-Ziggy searched for a bed to sleep in.
-The ship was old.
-So the journey through hyperspace would take a while.
+Ziggy began the search for a bed.
+The ship was so old that the journey through hyperspace would take a while.
 Coruscant was the center of the New Republic.
 The last time Ziggy was there, his parents died.
 They were murdered by soldiers.
 He did not know what kind of soldiers they were.
 Luke Skywalker prevailed against the Emperor.
 He thought he was responsible.
 That was why he went to Tatooine – to wait for him.

 After a brief nap, Ziggy headed to the lounge to have a nice drink of water.
 When he arrived there, he saw his first officer eating breakfast.